axelarnetwork/axelar-cgp-solidity/README.md

 ## Build

-We recommend using the current Node.js [LTS version](https://nodejs.org/en/about/releases/) for satisfying the hardhat compiler
+We recommend using the latest Node.js [LTS version](https://nodejs.org/en/about/releases/).

-Run in your terminal

 ```bash
 npm ci